vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 The music corpus was unavailable, so real-archive parity remains unverified for this checkpoint.

+## Stream construction and section entry cleanup

+Kept `TrackProgram`, `TrackState`, the track-facing helpers, and the term "track" for multi-track sequences.
+Comments distinguish decoded source tracks from the playback tracks/channels served by a stream; no blanket channel rename was made.

+Stream state now receives `StreamStateContext`, containing the sequence and its decoded source track, without an arbitrary first channel's number.
+Track state continues to receive its existing track identity through `TrackStateContext`.

+Section entry has two ordered hooks at one execution boundary: first `StreamState::beginSection(bool first)`, then each track's `Playback::beginSection(bool first)`, before the first command delay.
+Track resets and initial output share the Playback hook; the separate state-only track reset hook and `beginPlaybackSection` convention are gone. `first` means the stream's first actual entry, so inactive tracks initialize when they first play.
+Per-command driver work still belongs in `beforeCommand`.

+SonyPS2 no longer coordinates section output through `initialized`, `sectionStarted`, or `resetSectionState` flags, and section pan no longer needs an optional value.
+NinSnes resets live beside playback setup; Quest's initial volume/pan setup no longer needs an `initialized` guard on every command.
+No additional formats were migrated to shared execution streams.

+This follow-up removes 17 production lines.
+Existing VM fixtures now exercise stream construction, once-per-stream entry, initial/later entry, and inactive tracks that start later.
+Replacing the playlist probe's manual erased callbacks with its typed Playback keeps test growth to five lines, with no new test files.

+Validation: warning-free macOS Debug build and all 22 CTest targets passed.
+All 98 MIDI/SF2/DLS artifacts from 52 generated inputs (53 sequences) matched the
+pre-cleanup executable byte for byte.
+This includes five additional NinSnes Sunsoft/Quest fixtures with later sections and track reactivation.
+The music corpus was unavailable for this checkpoint.

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage